 The UK has other outlets for U.S. products such as health food stores, mail/internet order companies and delicatessens.
 An importer is vital to reach these smaller customers.

-For further information on the UK retail sector, please see UK Retail Market Briefs which can be found at:
+For further information on the UK retail sector, please see UK Retail Market Briefs which can be found by clicking on the following hyper links: Retail, Outlets, Supermarket Chains.